arsal95/Traffic-Light-Control-System---A-Model-Based-Software-Design-Approach/README.md

   </tr>
 </table>

-According to above logic FSM is developed in MATALAB/Simulink/Sate Flow Graphs as shown in below figure.
+According to above logic, FSM is developed in MATALAB/Simulink/Sate Flow Graphs as shown in below figure.